haoking/SwiftyUI/README.md

 - [x] SwiftyImageView 150% High performance more than UIImageView, depending on UIView-package, Image-GPU and Image-Cache
 - [x] SwiftyLabel 300% High performance more than UIlabel, depending on UIView-package and TextKit
 - [x] SwiftyButton 300% High performance more than UIButton, depending on UIControl-package, TextKit and BackgroundImage-Advanced
+- [x] SwiftyToast is depend on globalCenter and show the toast without overlap.
 - [x] lightweight, almost one class for each UI
 - [x] UI loading thread-safe
 - [x] Block-Package to more easy to use